arturscheiner/dgb-gitsync/README.md

 # Digibeectl Git Sync

-This script allows you to easily sync a Digibee pipeline with a git repo
+This bash script allows you to easily sync a Digibee pipeline with a git repo.
+It works by automating some tasks that can be done purelly with Digibeectl (Digibee Official Commandline Utility) and Git Tools.

 ## Synchronizing Digibee Pipelines with Git: An Essential Integration for CI/CD